jules2689/trudeau/trudeau/2020-04-18/q_a.md

 **Question**:
 [speaking french] [voice of interpreter] good morning.
-I have a question about this agreement with respect to the closure of the US-canadian  We are concerned about not having enough medical equipment and medication.
+I have a question about this agreement with respect to the closure of the United States-canadian  We are concerned about not having enough medical equipment and medication.
 Do you believe that this agreement includes the same mechanisms in terms of timelinesor  you improved it?